 However, many refineries may require a large quantity to make a sale.

-Instead, you might use a middleman like Cash for Gold USA that collects small quantities but offers competitive payments.
+Instead, you might use a middleman like Cash for Gold USA, which collects small quantities but offers competitive payments.

 Your silver scrap can include: